Community High School Counseling Department Ann Arbor, MI

 Need A Transcript?

 Ann Arbor Public Schools requires that all transcripts must be requested electronically through Parchment.
 Transcripts for current students are free up until August 1 after their graduation.
 After that, the cost of transcripts for alumni is $5.00.
+Sales tax will also be automatically applied to applicable requests, including transcripts and diplomas, in compliance with federal, state, and local tax laws.

 Enrollment/Graduation Verifications can also be requested from third party vendors through Parchment.
-Fees will apply.

 Picture